 In 2014, the OECD is launching the OECD-Southeast Asia Programme on Capital Market Development and Corporate Governance of State-Owned Enterprises, with the financial support of the government of Japan.
 Complementary to the Asian Roundtable on Corporate Governance, the new programme will initially focus on corporate governance and capital market development in Myanmar and Viet Nam.
 It will address corporate governance in listed companies, but also in the state-owned sector, where future privatisations may serve as an important vehicle to stimulate and develop stock markets.
 The programme will benefit from the experience of the former Asia Network on Corporate Governance of SOEs.

-In addition to meeting regularly, the Network developed a Regional Policy Brief, providing a set of recommendations and priorities for policy reform to improve the corporate governance of SOEs in the economies of Asia.
+Created in 2005, the work of the ASIA SOE Network came to an end in 2013.
+During this time, partcipants developed a Regional Policy Brief providing a set of recommendations and priorities for policy reform to improve the corporate governance of SOEs in the economies of Asia.
 Using this document and the OECD Guidelines on the Corporate Governance of State Owned Enterprises, the Network then focused on identifying reform priorities for individual countries.
-Network priorities included:
+Priorities included: